-Our systematic case study with depth demonstrated the mechanisms of coseismic off-fault fracturing and its effect on the rupture dynamics, radiation and overall energy budget.
+Our systematic case study with depth demonstrated the mechanisms of coseismic off-fault fracturing and its effect on the rupture dynamics, the radiation and the overall energy budget.
 The damage zone width decreases with depth, whereas the fracture density and the contribution of energy dissipation in off-fault medium globally increases with depth in nondimensional comparison.
-Overall, Figures 17a and 17b show the schematic of fault structure with depth based on this study and the summary of numerical results, inferred from the sub-Rayleigh cases (S = 1.0).
+Overall, Figures 17a and 17b show the schematic of fault structure with depth based on this study and the summary of numerical results, inferred from the sub-Rayleigh cases (S=1.0).
 The fracture density is evaluated using a representative value averaged over space with Figure 6.
 The damage zone width becomes narrower with depth, whereas the contribution of fracture energy to the overall energy budget rather increases with depth due to the increase in fracture density and complexity of off-fault fracture network.

-In this study, we conducted simulations with intact rock, and with fixed orientation of maximum compressive principal stress at 60° .
+In this study, we conducted simulations with intact rock, and with fixed orientation of principal stress at $60^{\circ}$ .
 Therefore, we observed the coseismic off-fault damage only in the extensional side of the fault.
-However, in nature, the off-fault damage is often observed in both sides of the fault.
-The pre-damage of the off-fault medium, initial cohesion on the main fault, which is assumed to be zero in this study, and the orientation of the maximum principal stress might play a role in the off-fault damage in compressive side.
-This needs to be investigated by extensive parametric studies.
+However, in nature, the off-fault damage is often observed on both sides of the fault.
+Due to the model constraints above, the present results, such as the damage zone width, do not always provide a close quantitative agreement to the observations.

+The preexisting damage of the off-fault medium, the initial cohesion on the main fault, which is assumed to be zero in this study, and the orientation of the maximum principal stress also play a role in the off-fault damage on the compressional side.
+These need to be investigated by extensive parametric studies.